thijstriemstra/drift/doc/source/index.rst

 Dependencies
 ------------

-Drift uses software created by the Open Source community, such as the HTML rendering engine WebKit, and returns its enhancements to the community.
+Drift uses software created by the Open Source community, such as the HTML rendering engine WebKit_, and returns its enhancements to the community.